LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    *method*.

 **method call**
-   Logtalk usually uses the expression *message sending* for method calls, true to its Smalltalk heritage.
+   Logtalk usually uses the expression *message-sending* for method calls, true to its Smalltalk heritage.

 **method signature**